Health-Economics-in-R/CEdecisiontree/README.md

 `probs` is a probability transition matrix.
 This is like `pmatrix.msm` in the `msm` package, or `define_transition` in the `heemod` package.

 The `transMat()` function in the `mstate` package creates a closely related multi-state model transition matrix.
-Copying this, we can do
+Copying this package, we can create a decision tree transition matrix to use with this.

 ``` r
 CEdecisiontree:::trans_binarytree(depth = 3)